HR & Compliance

 Once you’ve nailed down the interview time, check out 6 Tips for Interviewing International Job Candidates for advice on how to effectively interview prospective employees.

 Once you've selected your preferred candidate, it's time to extend an offer.
-Start by researching the typical salary for the role in the candidate's country using platforms like Glassdoor or Payscale.
-For instance, the average salary for a software developer in Eastern Europe will likely differ significantly from that of a developer based in the United States.
+Start by researching local salary benchmarks for the role in the candidate's country.
+Compensation expectations for a software engineer in Poland, for example, may differ significantly from those for a similar role in the United States, Canada, or the United Kingdom.

 Run a Background Check